 - Keep in mind that the person you are talking with at MetroCall is not the person who will be filling that pothole or inspecting that property.
 Our job is to take down the details and forward it electronically to the responsible agency so if you don’t see a resolution, it doesn’t mean we did not do our job.
 Sometimes work is being done but because you don’t see results, you may assume nothing has been done.
 That property you reported with peeling paint and falling gutters was inspected within days of contacting MetroCall and now the owner has been put on notice to make the repairs but they will take time.
 And if you are not sure if anything has been done with the concern you registered, contact us again with your tracking number and we can check on its progress.

 - When you register a concern, please be willing to give your name and other contact information in case more information is needed.
 Even though it’s not mandatory, it’s helpful if we need to get in touch with you for more information.
 Please note that complaints received by Metro government are a public record and your name and other contact information could be subject to release.

 - And remember, if you are calling for information – especially a phone number, have your pen and paper ready since we are not always able to transfer your call.

 A Bit of History

 During MetroCall 311’s first full year of service, our service representatives answered over 83,000 calls.
-In 2010 we answered close to 283,000 for a total of over 4 million calls since 1989!!
-We have also answered close to 80,000 emails and conduced almost 7,200 live chat sessions!
+In 2013 we answered close to 250,000 calls for a total of almost 5 million calls since 1989!
 So when we answer, “Thank you for calling MetroCall 311.
 How may I help you?” we really do want to help you and our community!
 MetroCall 311 – YOUR customer service center!